The following scholarships are offered by IAC to promote aerobatic training and education.

 Applications must be received by March 15 each year.

 The Figure 1 Foundation is a 501(c)(3) nonprofit organization dedicated to aviation scholarships.
-The foundation acts as a conduit between investors and students granting the appropriate funding, guidance and access to the highest quality flight training available.
+The foundation acts as a conduit between investors and determined individuals pursuing a career in aviation.

 International Council of Air Shows Foundation